 All of customer records are checked against international watch lists including:

-If a customer positvely matches any of the aforementioned watch lists you will be unable to verify.
+A customer positvely matching any of these watch lists will be unable to verify an account.